nvdaes/readFeeds/readme.md

 - News list...
 Presents the news list from your current feed.
 Select the news item you want to read and press OK button to open the corresponding page in your browser.
 - Temporary address... control + NVDA + shift + enter:
 Opens a dialog for typing a new URL to select another feed.
-The current URL will be shown on this dialog.
+The current URL will be shown in this dialog.
 - Load saved address...
 NVDA+control+enter:
 Opens a dialog to select a feed from a saved file containing a feed URL.
 - Save current address...
 NVDA+shift+enter:
-opens a dialog to select a file where you can save the current feed URL.
-Use addressFile.txt for saving the URL of the feed you want to select when this add-on is started.
+opens a dialog for selecting the file where current feed URL will be saved.
+Save the URL to addressFile.txt to use this feed as the default for when the addon is started.
 - Update current feed: control+shift+NVDA+8:
 Refresh selected feed.
 The feeds will not be updated automatically when Read Feeds addon is started.
 - Copy feeds folder...